American defense of Taiwan: 1995–1996 Taiwan Strait crisis

 During the Third Taiwan Strait Crisis the United States deployed carrier battle groups (including USS Independence and USS Nimitz) to waters near Taiwan in March 1996 as a show of resolve.
 U.S. forces operated primarily to the island's east, and no mutual defense obligation was invoked.

-In April 2001, POTUS George W. Bush declared that the United States would "do everything it can to defend Taiwan."
+In April 2001, U.S. President George W. Bush declared that the United States would "do everything it can to defend Taiwan."
 His successor, President Barack Obama, did not make any public or clear statements regarding the use of force by the People's Republic of China to unify Taiwan by force, nor about U.S. military intervention to defend Taiwan.
 In 2018, the Free and Open Indo-Pacific approved by President Donald Trump included the goal of "defending Taiwan."